I’m glad you made it.

-Not just to our site, but, like, in general.
+Not just to this site, but, like, in general.

 Because life is often brutal, and sometimes we find ourselves wondering if we're actually going to get to the other side of that hard-feeling thing.